Paul Hastings

 Paul Hastings LLP is an American multinational white-shoe law firm with more than 1,000 lawyers in 24 offices throughout North and South America, Europe, and Asia.
-The firm represents a client base in finance, mergers and acquisitions, private equity, private credit, and litigation.
+The firm represents clients in finance, mergers and acquisitions, private equity, private credit, and litigation fields.

 The firm specializes in white collar and government disputes, energy, infrastructure, and intellectual property.
-Paul Hastings is ranked as one of the most prestigious law firms in the United States.
+It is one of the largest law firms in the world in terms of revenue.